Table of Contents

 You must know what you might be entitled to because this changes everything.
 Try out this UK government calculator to find out for yourself.

-This will get your prepared for what will change for you in the months ahead and also will help you check your employer is paying you properly.
+Being forewarned with how much pay you’ll be entitled to while on leave will help you to be prepared for what will change for you in the months ahead.
+It will also help you to check your employer is paying you properly when the time comes.

 However if you want to have a whole year off, then you’ll need to sort your cash flow out ASAP.